blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 > Accepts parameter: `--maximumquantity-size <DECIMAL>` (required)

-> Accepts parameter: `--maximumquantity-remove` (optional, TRUE if spcified otherwise FALSE)
+> Accepts parameter: `--maximumquantity-remove` (optional, TRUE if specified otherwise FALSE)

 Ensures orders' quantities are always less than the maximum.
 Will either:
 * Remove the order if the position size is too high, or